The problem with pet shops

 There are many reasons why good breeders do not supply pet shops.

-They would not supply their rats to a pet shop as they cannot personally vet the homes or see where their rats are going to go.
+They would not supply their rats to a pet shop as they cannot personally vet the homes or see where their rats are going to go, or have a relationship with the new owner.

 Good breeders are personally involved with every single rat they breed.
 This is simply not possible when you're passing your babies off to a shop to be sold to anyone who walks in.

-2. Good breeders are well aware of the huge impact that pet shops have on rescues, and the way the animals are sold like products off a shelf.
-No good, reputable breeder would support the very idea of buying a life from a shop!
+1. Good breeders are well aware of the huge impact that pet shops have on rescues, and the way the animals are sold like products off a shelf.
+No good, reputable breeder would support the very idea of buying a life from a shop as if it were a tin of beans.
 They have far more respect for rats than that.

 If they can squeeze a little extra cash out of an animal by selling it as something 'special', they will.

 For each rat the shop sells, it frees up the space for one more baby from the mill to come in and take its place.
-With so many rats sitting in shelters, being abandoned, desperately needing homes, we simply cannot support an industry that is simply adding to over-population in a huge scale.
+With so many rats sitting in shelters, being abandoned, desperately needing homes, we simply cannot support an industry that is simply adding to over-population on a huge scale, as well as producing thousands of rats that will go on to lead short or sickly lives, and break the hearts of many people.

 The vast majority of rats you will find in rescue shelters are originally from pet shops.
 Due to the fact that just anyone can go in and buy one, on a whim, without fear of anyone 'checking up on them', it is easy for people to get hold of a rat, get bored, and dump it shortly after.